Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 Minnesota writers, this one’s for you.
 Five $25,000 writing fellowships are available: four in creative prose or poetry and one creative writing fellowship for a writer of children’s literature.

-If you’re just starting out, you might want to bookmark this for later in your career.
+If you’re just starting out, you might want to bookmark the Loft McKnight Artist Fellowship for later in your career.
 To be eligible, writers must demonstrate past publication, either a book or a significant number of literary journal publications.

 The funding is intended to enable its recipients to focus on their craft for the year.
-Your 15-18 page writing sample will be the bedrock of your application.
+Your 15 to 18 page writing sample will be the bedrock of your application.

-Deadline: The deadline is usually in the fall; in 2020, it was November 20.
+Deadline: The deadline is usually in autumn.
+In 2024 the deadline is November, 19.

 6. Bucknell Stadler Fellowship